bamlab/dev-standards/react-native/setup/setup-stripe-dev-standard.mo.md

 However, even if Stripe asked you to stop using tipsi, the time loss would be light as it only takes around 2 hours to install the lib.
 Setting up browser payment would take more than a day and offers a poorer UX.

 ## Steps (~1 hour)
-- Install tipsi-stripe package following his [installation documentation](https://github.com/tipsi/tipsi-stripe#installation)
+- Install tipsi-stripe package following its [installation documentation](https://github.com/tipsi/tipsi-stripe#installation) **check:**
-**check:**
   - Break point in iOS in the code;
   - Break point in Android in the code;